iFeWeaR97/iFeWeaR97/README.md

 - 👋 Hi, I’m @iFeWeaR97
 - 👀 I’m interested in Learning something new....
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and XAML.
 - 💞️ I’m looking to collaborate on anything for beginners in C#
 - 📫 How to reach me Github
 - 😄 Pronouns: really??